 Everything Bagel Seasoning

 Before baking, let’s top the bagels.
 Brush with a little egg white, then coat in everything bagel seasoning.
-This is a blend of poppy seeds, sesame seeds, dried minced onion, dried garlic flakes, and coarse salt.
-Feel free to use more of one seasoning than another, or leave one out if you don’t like it.
-Or use all poppy seeds, all sesame seeds, all coarse salt, etc. You can make so many bagel varieties from this homemade bagel recipe!
+This is a blend of poppy seeds, sesame seeds, dried minced onion, dried garlic flakes, and coarse sea salt or flaky sea salt.ย Feel free to use more of one seasoning than another, or leave one out if you don’t like it.
+Or use all poppy seeds, all sesame seeds, all coarse/flaky sea salt, etc. You can make so many bagel varieties from this homemade bagel recipe!

 Highly recommended: Top homemade soft pretzels with this seasoning!!